chimms1/LTE-WiFi-Simulator/README.md

 6. Complete research work done in this project is yet to be released
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Branch Info
+1. `main`: has contents of rl-dfs
+2. `rl-dfs`: Contains algorithm with 7 states for Dynamic Frame Selection based on Q-Learning
+3. `Power-State`: Contains algorithm with 21 states for energy efficient Dynamic Frame Selection based on Q-Learning
+4. `dyna-q`: Contains algorithm with 21 states for energy efficient Dynamic Frame Selection based on Dyna-Q+
+5. `CSMA/CA`: Development branch used to test implementation of CSMA/CA algorithm present in main file.
+6. `dev-y`: Development branch, used for implementation and testing
 <!-- ROADMAP -->
 <!-- ## Roadmap